mhenke/cfwheels-training/03-tags.md

 ### Listing Articles by Tag

 The links for our tags are showing up, but if you click on them you'll get our old friend, the "Wheels.ViewNotFound".
-Create your _/controllers/Tags.cfc_ and add a "show" method like this:
+Create your _/controllers/Tags.cfc_ and add a _show_ action like this:

 ```cfm
 <cfcomponent extends="Controller" output="false">